 Coronavirus guidance from the Church of England

-Our services are mostly Holy Communion, at 10 a.m. on Sundays and Wednesdays.
+Our services are Holy Communion at 10 a.m. on Sundays.
+By invitation on Wednesdays at 10 a.m. is a special service for those shielding and the vunerable - contact Marilyn or Darren for more information.
 We also have a network of home groups, where we help one another to understand the Bible and apply it to our lives.
 YOU are welcome, whatever your background and whatever is happening in your life at the moment.

 The modernist church building was dedicated in the 1960s as part of Harlow New Town, and is spacious and flexible, with comfortable seating arranged so that no worshipper is far away from the sanctuary.

 By Tooley & Foster, Hall 1957, with the church at the, North end, 1964, forming a T with short square tower over the entrance, with open copper fleche and cross.
 Brick with concrete framing the windows and outlining the balustrade.
 Sanctuary against the North wall with altar, pulpit and lectern grouped on a dais with a canopy.
 Central font of Doulting stone.

 (Comment: There is a large and ancient quarry at Doulting in Somerset, which provided stone for the West front of Wells Cathedral.
 A Google search gives more information)

 This cutting from "The Buildings of England" by James Bettley and Nikolaus Pevsner (pub.2007): and comment from Rev. Richard Bray.